-What are the regulations/legislation to ride a personal watercraft?
+What are the regulation/legislation to ride a personal watercraft?

 There’s no straight answer to this question.
 At the moment, councils in the UK set and enforce their own code of conduct, meaning that regulations can vary from location to location, so you need to check in advance of launching your Sea-Doo.